 PARK OVERVIEW

 Great Falls Park is an outdoor recreation area located on the Virginia side of the Potomac River’s Great Falls.
-The importance of the land that now makes up the park stems back to 1785 when construction began on the Potowmack Canal, a man-made waterway that would carry boats around the waterfalls, thus making the Potomac River navigable.
-The canal was one of the first built in the United States and was operated by a company chaired by George Washington, though he died before the canal’s completion in 1802.
+The importance of the land that now makes up the park stems back to 1785 when construction began on the Potowmack Canal, a man-made waterway that carried boats around the waterfalls, thus making the Potomac River navigable.
+The Potowmack was one of the first canals built in the United States and was operated by a company chaired by George Washington, though he died before the canal’s completion in 1802.
 Unfortunately, because the river ran nearly dry for much of the summer and froze in the winter, the canal could only operate a few months each year.
 With limited revenues it soon went out of business, closing for good in 1830.
 The land and equipment were sold to the Chesapeake and Ohio Canal that was being built on the other side of the river.

 Between 1839 and 1966 the land was used to support a textile mill, a hydro-electric power plant, and an amusement park.
 The power plant, which was created in 1895, and amusement park, which opened in 1906, operated up until the Federal government bought the property in 1966.
 Even after it became a National Park unit, a carousel continued to operate, closing only after being damaged beyond repair by Hurricane Agnes in 1972.
 Today the park is a unit of the George Washington Memorial Parkway.

-Great Falls Park and its neighbor on the other side of the Potomac, the Great Falls Tavern section of Chesapeake and Ohio Canal National Historical Park, are by far the most densely populated National Park units on the east coast, and I’ve been to them all, including those in New York City, Washington, Boston, and Philadelphia.
-While Great Falls Park is not specifically ranked, the George Washington Memorial Parkway, which includes many sub units like Great Falls Park, was the 6th most visited National Park in 2019 (the C&O Canal was #11).
-One and a half million more people visited the George Washington Memorial Parkway than they did the Grand Canyon.
+Great Falls Park and its neighbor on the other side of the Potomac, the Great Falls Tavern section of Chesapeake and Ohio Canal National Historical Park, are by far the most densely populated National Park units on the east coast, and I’ve been to nearly them all, including those in New York City, Washington, Boston, and Philadelphia.
+While visitation to Great Falls Park is not specifically ranked, the George Washington Memorial Parkway, which includes many sub units like Great Falls Park, was the 7th most visited National Park in 2023 (the C&O Canal was #16).
+Two and a half million more people visited the George Washington Memorial Parkway than the Grand Canyon.
 Other than perhaps some of the San Francisco area parks, I can’t imagine any other National Park in the country with so many people crammed into such as small space.
 (It’s not that the park is small, it’s just that most people venture no farther than the Visitor Center, overlooks, and picnic areas).
 On a summer weekend or holiday, if you aren’t at the park by 10 AM, you’ll be waiting in line for an hour or more to enter.
 I made more than one trip to Great Falls Park and simply turned around, opting to come back another day.
 You have the entire Washington, D. C., area trying to fit into 600 parking spaces.

 Great Falls Park offers a smorgasbord of outdoor activities that will appeal to everyone from those unable to walk to extreme sport athletes.
 There are fifteen miles of hiking trails, some easy enough to accommodate wheelchairs and others strenuous enough to satisfy seasoned hikers.
 Bikers and horseback riders are welcome on some of the trails.